Nicolas829/P12_15122021/README.md

-# Projet 12 --- Sportsee
+# Project 12 --- Sportsee

-Projet 12 of openclassrooms training courses 'developer Front-End'
+Project 12 of openclassrooms training courses 'developer Front-End'

 # objectives

-develop a dashboard for the users of website sportsee with the data of their training session
+develop a dashboard for the users of the sportsee website with the data of their training sessions

 # Prerequisites